Credit: @iamanar92 on Instagram

 10. Watertown Municipal Arena (Thousand Islands-Seaway)

 The Thousand Islands-Seaway region of New York is full-on hockey country, one reason why communities like Watertown love their ice skating rinks.
 The Watertown Municipal Arena offers affordable skate rentals, skate sharpening, and lesson programs.
-Admission for non-residents: $4, for special evenings: $5-$6; skate rentals: $4; skate sharpening: $6.
+Admission for non-residents: $5; residents: $4; for special evenings: $5-$6; skate rentals: $4; skate sharpening: $6.
 Open September–April.

 11. Ice Skating at The Olympic Center (Adirondacks)

 Two-time host of the Winter Olympics, ice skating is a way of life in Lake Placid.
-Enjoy ice skating year-round at the newly renovated 1932 Jack Shea Arena, or watch world-class athletes train and compete.
-Admission $20 for teens and adults; children ages 7-12 and seniors: $15; children 6 & under: Free; skate rentals: $10.
+Enjoy ice skating year-round at historic rinks – the 1932 Jack Shea Arena, the 1980 Herb Brooks Arena, and the USA Rink – inside the Olympic Center itself.
+You can also skate outdoors at The Speed Skating Oval, one of the few outdoor rinks of its kind left in the country, adjacent to the Olympic Center.
+Public skating admission $12 for teens and adults; children ages 6 and under: free Skate rentals: $10.
 Tickets sold on-site and day-of only; open year-round.

 12. Northwest Arena (Chautauqua-Allegheny)